 Sugar & Spice Pecans is yet another family favorite recipe and one we make using organic pecans from my parent’s farm.
 They are a tasty snack and seem to quickly disappear.
 (Probably because it’s hard to stop eating them!)

 Now, for chia seeds.
 Chia seeds are a member of the mint family.
 They come from a flowering desert plant called Salvia hispanica.
-These tiny seeds are a good source of omega-3 fatty acid and also contain fiber, protein, and minerals.
+These tiny seeds are a good source of omega-3 fatty acids and also contain fiber, protein, and minerals.

 The seeds soften and resemble tapioca pudding when they are soaked in a liquid.
-Therefore they help consistency in things as Strawberry Pink Chia Pudding and overnight oats.
+Therefore they help consistency in things such as Strawberry Pink Chia Pudding and overnight oats.

 Moving on… here’s how to make Pumpkin Pecan Chia Overnight Oats.

 This recipe couldn’t be simpler.
 Just grab a mixing bowl and combine all of the ingredients together (except for the toppings).
-The mixture will be a tad bit runny but will obviously thicken-up overnight.
+The mixture will be a tad bit runny but will obviously thicken up overnight.

 When well combined, spoon the mixture into a mason jar.
 (Recipe yields approximately 1 1/2 cups.)